Neutrino force at all length scales

 where

 is the discontinuity of the spin-independent amplitude in the complex $t$-plane.
-To get ${\cal A}_{\rm NR}(t)$, one should replace $q^2$ after analytic continuation (see Appendix~\ref{app:dispersion} for details).
+Here, $t$ is the value of $q^2$ after analytic continuation (see Appendix~\ref{app:dispersion} for details).
 Although the amplitude ${\cal A}_{\rm NR}$ calculated from quantum field theories may be divergent, the discontinuity part of the one-loop amplitude is always finite according to the optical theorem.
 Therefore, the result in Eq.~(\ref{eq:dispersion}) is also always finite.
 As we show below, the parity-violating potentials can be also be obtained from Eq.~(\ref{eq:dispersion}) with some spin-dependent prefactors.

-In the most general case, there are three different components of the neutrino forces in Eq.~(\ref{eq:Fourertransform}): the spin-independent (SI) part, the spin-dependent parity-conserving (SD-PC) part, and the spin-dependent parity-violating (PV) part.
+In the most general case, there are three different components of the neutrino forces in Eq.~(\ref{eq:Fourertransform}): the spin-independent (SI) part, the spin-dependent parity-conserving (SD-PC) part, and the spin-dependent parity-violating (PV) part~\cite{Ghosh:2024qai}.
 Note that the spin-independent part is always parity-conserving and the parity-violating part must be spin-dependent.
 In this paper, we focus on the SI part and the PV part of the force, where the latter contributes to the APV experiments.
 We work in the Pauli-Dirac basis in the NR limit, where the wave-functions have the following solution:

 where ${\bm \sigma}=(\sigma_1,\sigma_2,\sigma_3)$ is the vector of Pauli matrices, $\mathbf{p}_i$ is the three momentum, and $\xi_i$ is the two-component spinor of fermion $\chi_i$.
 With these approximations, the wave-function part of the amplitude in Eq.~(\ref{eq:form}) is given by: